-Remember, this rule applies to books, documents and records you create for or on behalf of the Company, as well as those you submit to the Company, whether on paper or electronically.
-Computer entries you make for work are also considered Company books, documents or records.
+Remember, this rule applies to books, documents and records you create for or on behalf of the Company, as well as those you submit to the Company, whether verbally, on paper or electronically.
+Providing false, misleading or inaccurate information as part of a Company investigation can be a violation of this rule.
+Even backdating a report or form can be considered falsification.